Can't Always Believe

 As I walked across the post office parking lot, I saw an old woman tentatively navigating her trajectory.
 Her skin was saggy and wrinkled over her very tiny frame, most of it had been revealed and had been exposed repeatedly to the sun.
 Atop her head was a beautifully coiffed head of white hair.
 She glowed in a peach colored light.

 As she approached the curb I had the distinct desire to offer my arm, she seemed smaller than the curb.
 The very second thought was to avoid offense.
 I continued toward the door, while someone else offered her aid.

 Being loaded with packages I pushed my way into the building, dropped my packages and returned.
 I pushed through the door, Peach Lady was there and said, "Please, let me.
 I want to be the gentleman."
 All this with a smile that penetrated my heart.
 I smiled and could feel tears burn my eyes.
 I allowed her to hold the door.
-I said thank you wanting my gratitude to permeate my words, to penetrate her luminosity and share with her.
+I said thank you wanting my gratitude to permeate my words, to penetrate her luminosity and share with her, gift her back.

 I wanted to know her.

 It has been two days and I'm still thinking of the Peach Lady.